A unique program by veterinarians for future veterinarians

 Core Session Externship Components

-This page describes the 2-week Core session activities.
+This page describes the 2-week Core session activities (for Spring Break see below).
 Students who elect to enhance their experience with the 2-week Expanded session spend a total of 4-weeks at the Smithsonian.
 Having completed the Core session, students find an area in which they would like to spend more time.
 The Expanded session consists of an elective focus area and independent endeavor created with your mentor.
 It was created to allow students an opportunity for deeper involvement in the role as a conservation vet (it is not a repeat of the activities of the core program).
 Our goal is always to maximize the ways our program will benefit the student.
 The expectation of the student is to enthusiastically pursue his or her own interest guided by their veterinary mentor, and enjoy practicing the process of thinking like a conservation vet!

 Your schedule will include daily group meetings falling into formal “Topic Discussions” of an academic nature and informal “Roundtables” surrounding our activities.
 Topic Discussions cover relevant subjects such as: conservation, medical cases, specific species, wildlife rehabilitation, captive animal welfare, roles of the conservation and wildlife vet, and your personal career development.
 In the Roundtables, students prepare for an outreach, debrief about their activities, and deliver mini-presentations.
 CARES Insights usually occurs on-campus at the Smithsonian; however, meetings may also occur impromptu in the jungle or on the beach.